View and Manage Services

 The service-name page appears.

-2. In server-process-name page, perform the applicable action(s):
+2. Perform the applicable action(s):

 • To activate or deactivate the process, turn on or off the Account Service toggle switch.